This (Updated) guide lists all of the Best Dog Foods for German Shorthaired Pointers this year.

 Ingredients to Avoid

-I would recommend you to avoid anything likely to cause tummy troubles for your German Shorthaired Pointer.
-They have a sensitive tummy, and won’t be able to digest fillers like soy, wheat, and corn.
-Besides fillers, grains are also a common cause of indigestion and other stomach related problems in GSPs.
+I would recommend you avoid anything likely to cause tummy troubles for your German Shorthaired Pointer.
+They have a sensitive tummy and won’t be able to digest fillers like soy, wheat, and corn.
+Besides fillers, grains are also a common cause of indigestion and other stomach-related problems in GSPs.

 Your GSP can also do good without a lot of carbs in its diet.
 Carbs aren’t the main source of energy for dogs.
 There are only a handful of carbs that are safe for dogs with a sensitive tummy.
 Potatoes and peas might not agree with your dog’s stomach.